Marco Tardelli: Coaching career

 Tardelli started his managing career as head coach of the Under 16 Italy national team in 1988, immediately after his retirement.
 Two years later, he became the assistant coach of Cesare Maldini for the Under 21 team.
 In 1993, he switched to Como of Serie C1.
 He led Como to promotion into Serie B, but was unable to avoid relegation.

 Tardelli (left) in his role as Republic of Ireland assistant manager, near Giovanni Trapattoni, in September 2013.

 In 1995, he took over Cesena, another Serie B team.
 Tardelli would spend three seasons with Cesena before leaving to become head coach of the Italian Under 21 team.
 He won the Under 21 European Championship, the following year, and also coached the Italian side which took part at the 2000 Summer Olympics, reaching the quarter-finals.
-His success with the Italian Under 21 side led Tardelli to become the manager of Internazionale for the 2000–01 season.
+His success with the Italian Under 21 side led Tardelli to become the manager of Inter Milan for the 2000–01 season.
 His tenure with the Nerazzurri would be short; following a string of embarrassing defeats especially a 6–0 defeat to local rivals AC Milan, Tardelli was fired in June 2001.
 Tardelli did not have much luck in the coaching jobs that followed, which included spells with Bari, the Egyptian national team and Arezzo.

 Tardelli served for a short time as part of the administrative council of his former club Juventus in 2006, before resigning in 2007 allegedly due to differences with the hierarchy regarding the direction the club was heading towards.
 In February 2008, he joined the coaching staff of the Republic of Ireland national team as an assistant manager to the recently appointed Giovanni Trapattoni.
 He was reunited with former Juventus teammate Liam Brady, who was also named as Trapattoni's assistant.

 Tardelli parted ways with the Republic of Ireland national team on 11 September 2013 by mutual consent, after a defeat by Austria the previous day.